magefile/mage/README.md

 Options:
   -f    force recreation of compiled magefile
   -h    show this help
+  -init
-  -l    list mage targets in this directory
+        create a starting template if no mage files exist -l    list mage targets in this directory
   -v    show verbose output when running mage targets
 ```